catalinberta/beginner-js-exercises/README.md

 # beginner-js-exercises

-A bunch of basic javascript exercises that start from easy to slightly more interactive ones.
+A bunch of basic javascript exercises that start from easy to slightly more difficult and interactive exercises.

 One can use these as a refresher over various parts from javascript, from declaring functions to using HTML5 APIs.

-This repo will periodically get updated (I think).
+This repo will probably get periodically get updated.

 # Instructions
 Instructions are in each directory, or inside the JS files as comments.